DamianSheldon/DamianSheldon.github.io/source/_posts/2016-02-25-ios-technical-interview-part-3.markdown

 Reference:[Conditions in which retainCount increases or decreases](http://stackoverflow.com/questions/4254346/conditions-in-which-retaincount-increases-or-decreases)

 ###6.If we don’t create any autorelease pool in our application then is there any autorelease pool already provided to us?
-A: Yes, there is a autorelease pool already provided to us.
+A: It depends on case, if we create app with UIKit or AppKit, there is a autorelease pool already provided to us; if we create command line app, we should create one by ourself.

 ###7.When you will create an autorelease pool in your application?
 A:There are three occasions when you might use your own autorelease pool blocks: